Meet Byron, the Micro Farmer Behind Hukama Produce

 Even though it was really hard work without much pay, Byron and his family decided to stick with farming.
 Today, things are a little bit easier, and Byron told us that connecting with others was the real breakthrough for the farm.
 Hukama Produce won a microgrant from the Pine Cone Foundation and started working with the San Diego Foodshed co-op.
 From there, Byron connected with The FruitGuys.

 Hukama Produce is part of a new FruitGuys program called Farm-Fit.
-It’s designed to support small BIPOC-owned farms by matching them with corporate or institutional food service programs that need fresh produce.
+It’s designed to support small farms owned by members of underrepresented communities by matching them with corporate or institutional food service programs that need fresh produce.
 We want to help farmers like Byron connect with long-term, consistent buyers, and we’re hoping to bring him a lot more business.

 Rows of lettuce growing in a tunnel